Progarchives, the progressive rock ultimate discography

 PROG REVIEWER

-The remainder of the album cannot lay claim to prog credentials, even though mellotron freaks will be familiar with the title track.
-It is filled with sensitive (and occasionally sentimental) acoustic and theatrical ballads, and there's at least one song ("Unwashed and Somewhat Slightly Dazed") which clearly foreshadows Bowie's glam rock phase, although it goes on too long.
+The remainder of the album cannot lay claim to any prog credentials, even though mellotron freaks will be familiar with the title track.
+It is filled with sensitive (and occasionally sentimental) acoustic and theatrical ballads, and there's at least one song ("Unwashed and Somewhat Slightly Dazed") which clearly foreshadows Bowie's glam rock phase, although it goes on for a little too long.
 I'm also fond of the starry-eyed "Memory of A Free Festival", which almost sounds like a Jon Anderson solo song.
 Ah, Youth...

 Report this review (#259752)